What is clean beauty? Sustainable vs ethical fashion? Vegan vs plant based living? Find all core ethical terms explained here!

 12. Ethical fashion

 This term mainly relates to the working conditions of garment workers and their human rights.
-Ethical fashion considers factors such as fair wages, fair trade, the consistent employment of certain ethnic groups and the preservation of ethnic textile making traditions.
+Ethical fashion considers factors such as whether or not workers were paid living wages, the consistent employment of certain ethnic groups and the preservation of ethnic textile making traditions.

 13. Eco fashion